Mayank-Prakash-Sharma18/awesome-jobs/content/english/post/how-to-get-into-armed-forces.md

   <b>Note</b><br>

 I was selected in Indian Airforce in 2009 as Flight Lieutenant (Technical Branch).
 I cleared my SSB in Varanasi and gave my medical test in Delhi.
 Just like SSB, even their medical tests last for 3-4 days.
 They check everything!
 I gave eye test, ear test, ECG, ultrasound test, urine test, etc.
-Will write about that experience of mine in a separate article.
+Will write about that experience of mine in a <a href="../how-to-clear-ssb-in-first-attempt" title="SSB Process" class="mak-link">separate article.</a>
 </div>

 In this article, we will focus solely on the armed forces of India, i.e. Army, Navy, and Air Force.
 These work under the Ministry of Defence.
 We will discuss about paramilitary forces (e.g. BSF, CISF, CRPF, etc.), which work under Ministry of Home Affairs (MHA), in a separate article.